johandahlberg/PiperWorkshop/tutorial.md

     def squareThanSum(x: List[Int]): Int = {
         val squared = x.map(y => y * y) // Square each element in the list
         val summed = squared.reduce((y, z) => y + z) // And sum the elements
-        summed // The last line in the function is returned - no need for a return keyword }
+        summed // The last line in the function is returned
+               // no need for a return keyword
+    }

     // Extending a class:
     class ColoredPoint(color: String)
+    class TwoDimensionalPoint(
+      color: String,
-    class TwoDimensionalPoint(color: String, x: Int, y: Int) extends ColoredPoint(color)
+      x: Int, y: Int) extends ColoredPoint(color)

     // Scala also has something called traits (similar to interfaces in Java).
-A class can only inherit one class, but it can implement multiple traits.
-They can contain implemented fields and functions, or unimplemented ones (this will force the implementing class to provide a implementation). trait Pingable {
+    // A class can only inherit one class, but it can implement multiple traits.
+    // They can contain implemented fields and functions, or unimplemented ones
+    // (this will force the implementing class to provide a implementation). trait Pingable {
         def ping: String = "Pong"
         def pong: String